 CREATING THE COTTON THREAD

-Most of us know how bad pesticides are for the earth, but it’s also important to understand that it is also bad for the farmers’ salaries.
+Most of us know how bad pesticides are for the earth, but it’s important to understand that it's also bad for the farmers’ salaries.
 Pesticides are very expensive, and once introduced, farmers depend on continuous and ever-increasing usage to produce the same yield.
 When farmers in Guatemala refuse these agents, they are promoting an independent and conscientious cotton culture.

 This is another feature of the conscientious collection of raw materials: machines generate lots of waste and consume large quantities of water.
 This is because machines extract both cotton and branches, making it harder to separate the fibre from the dirt and then requiring more water to clean it.

-- Once picked, the natural cotton balls (which are white, khaki or coffee in colour) are pulled apart so that the seeds can be removed.
+Once picked, the natural cotton balls (which are white, khaki or coffee in colour) are pulled apart so that the seeds can be removed.
 The cotton is then stretched and pounded into a rectangle in preparation for spinning it into thread.

-- The final step is dipping the now naturally dyed yarn in the banana water again to fix the colour.
+The final step is dipping the now naturally dyed yarn in the banana water again to fix the colour.
 The result is a vibrant colour that does not bleed or stain and is completely environmentally friendly.

-The backstrap loom, or Telar de Cintura, consists of the strap worn by the weaver which wraps around their back (giving the loom its name), a series of bars which hold the yarn in place and a rope attached usually to a tree or post to provide tension.
-The loom is portable, and many women prefer to weave outside, where it is believed that the sun brings out the textiles' colours.
+The backstrap loom, or Telar de Cintura, consists of the strap which wraps around the weaver's back (giving the loom its name), a series of bars which hold the yarn in place, and a rope attached to a tree or post to provide tension.
+The loom is portable, and many women prefer to weave outside, where the sun brings out the textiles' colours.

 The backstrap loom is an essential element of any Mayan household, not only because it produces the cloth that keeps the family warm, but because it connects them with the past and provides an outlet for artistic impulses.